broadinstitute/prism_data_processing/README.md

 # prism\_data\_processing
 Public version of the data processing pipeline for PRISM medium throughput screens (MTS).
-For use by collaborators to regenerate tables and plots.
+For use by collaborators to regenerate tables and plots correlating drug response to cell line features.
+Public cell line data for equivalent analysis is available on the [DepMap Portal](https://depmap.org/portal/).

 This repository contains 5 primary scripts: